 Below are some ideas for topics that you can work on as part of a project in a course, as thesis or as an internship.
 The list is a little bit outdated - but still good to give you an idea about the range of topics the group is working on.

 Graduate students working with me should take my lecture "Mobile Robotics".
 Students should have good programming skills in C++ or be willing to learn programming quickly.
-Unfortunately, I do not speak Chinese (yet), so you must be comfortable speaking English with me - do not worry if you think your English it not good enough - you will get better through practice :) !
+Unfortunately, I do not speak Chinese, so you must be comfortable speaking English with me - do not worry if you think your English it not good enough - you will get better through practice :) !

 Almost all projects will require you to work with the Robot Operating System (ROS) - you can program using Python and C++.